yuqinouou/Springboard/Capstone_Project/doc/Capstone_Project_StackOverflow_Proposal.md

 Credits to Brent Ozar who converts xml format to SQL Server database that can be downloaded from [here](https://www.brentozar.com/archive/2015/10/how-to-download-the-stack-overflow-database-via-bittorrent/).
 - In brief, outline your approach to solving this problem (knowing that this might change later).
 	1. set up the local data server and pull relevant tables for investigations.
-	2. perform data wrangling and EDA on numerical features.
+	2. familirize with the data by performing data wrangling and EDA.
-	3. perform some basic NLP on post titles and body text.
+		+ Perform data cleaning.
+		+ Identify quality measures that describe popularity of a question, such as question score, time to first answer, number of comments received.
+		+ Construct features that might be strong predictors for question quality, such as time, tags, keywords, title length, etc.
+		+ Display any other patterns identified from data and come up with a reasonable story.
-	4. perform basic statistical testing to prove assumptions.
+	3. perform basic statistical tests to prove assumptions made.
 	4. perform models to predict quality of posts.
 	5. refine final reports.
 - What are your deliverables?
 Typically, this would include code, along with a paper and/or a slide deck.